chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 ![Remix-2](https://4199298141-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtFU3ZD7rSzMi2uz6wz9W%2Fuploads%2Fgit-blob-c3a3f3e48e5744f2e83b07fb9c179ada890e8a40%2F2.png?alt=media)

 First, click on the advanced configurations section and then select `Shanghai` as the EVM version.
-After these, click on the `Compile 1_Storage.sol` button to compile the smart contract.
+After this, click on the `Compile 1_Storage.sol` button to compile the smart contract.
 Compiling the smart contract will generate the ABI and Bytecode required for deploying the smart contract.

 > Normally, it's not necessary to select Shanghai as the EVM version.
 However, Citrea does not support Cancun update at the moment.
 >